jhe274/Faraday_DAQ/README.md

-# Polarization Modulation Ellipsometer Measurement System
+# Polarization Modulation Ellipsometey Measurement System

 ## Overview
 This repository provides a **comprehensive and modular control system** for conducting **polarization modulation ellipsometry (PME) measurements** using a variety of scientific instruments, including: